Kindred spirits who’ve greatly influenced the course of my life

 Writer, Scholar and Activist

-Of Palestinian and Columbian parentage, Steven became a widely read cultural critic (www.Stevesalaita.com), in part stemming from his advocacy for Palestinian and Native American rights, and a deepening knowledge of U.S. culture.
-One of a brave community of American scholars critical of Zionist policies on Palestine, he was driven out of a promising academic career at U. Illinois by critical remarks made about Israel.
+Of Palestinian and Colombian parentage, Steven became a widely-read, respected cultural critic (stevesalaita.com), in part stemming from his advocacy for Palestinian and Native American rights, and a deepening knowledge of U.S. culture.
+One of a brave community of American scholars who openly criticize Zionist policies on Palestine, he was driven out of a promising academic career at U. Illinois by remarks made about Israel.
 His belief in his right to speak and the failure of the university to reverse its decision to fire him drove Steven to become an outspoken respected critic of the phony liberal academy.

 Anthropologist and Activist

-Born in London, Mione was a fellow graduate student in social anthropology during the 1970s at U. London, drawn together by our studies but also by that undefinable chemical in any deep friendship.
-Our temperaments, our family backgrounds and our politics were widely different; sharing university pursuits overcame that.
+Born in London, Mione was a fellow graduate student in Social Anthropology during the 1970s at University of London.
+We were drawn to one another in our devotion to our our studies but also by that undefinable chemical embedded in any deep friendship.
+Our temperaments, our family backgrounds and our politics were widely different.
+Our shared intellectual pursuits, and a deepening appreciation of the vicissitudes of human civilization overcame those.

-As we moved ahead, I doggedly pursued standard graduate coursework and research, while Mione lingered on the historical roots of anthropology, taking a critical view of the discipline as ‘the child of imperialism’.
-It was the right approach, I later realized.
+As we moved ahead through graduate school, I doggedly pursued conventional field research abroad, Mione lingered on the historical roots of anthropology, taking a critical view of our discipline as ‘the child of imperialism’.
+Hers was a more mature approach, I later realized.

-Mione was also quick to grasp the significance of new feminist thinking when it emerged in the early 70s, whereas I remained a passive observer; it seeped into my work almost unnoticed to late emerge as a major research theme.
+Mione was also quick to grasp the significance of new feminist thinking when it emerged in the early 70s, whereas I remained a passive observer; it seeped into my work almost unnoticed to emerge only much later in research strategies and my writing.

-My early priority was research in South Asia, while Mione focused on Nigeria and Nigrians living in the UK, then on the Nicaraguan political struggle.
+My early priority was South Asia, while Mione focused on Nigeria and Nigerian communities in the UK, and later on the Nicaraguan political struggle.

 Mione still lives in London but is unable to travel due to an affliction by Parkinson’s.
 Just when we began to talk about my going to England for a reunion, the Covid pandemic struck.
 In our now regular lengthy phone talks, we are as close as we were as students in London.
 That’s something!